 Don’t wait until you retire to make these moves.
 Downshifting while you’re still working will allow you to put additional money away for retirement.

 Make Catch-Up Contributions

 People in their fifties have the ability to make retirement plan “catch-up” contributions every year.
 We noted the additional $1,000 you can contribute to an IRA.
-But you can also contribute an extra $6,000 to your 401(k), and, if you’re 55-plus, an extra $1,000 to your Health Savings Account or HSA.
+But you can also contribute an extra $6,500 to your 401(k) (as of 2021), and, if you’re 55-plus, an extra $1,000 to your Health Savings Account or HSA.